Second Spanish Republic: 1936 elections

-Image from the newspaper LA VOZ showing the leaders of the popular front elected in the Madrid constituency.
+Image from the newspaper La Voz (The Voice) showing the leaders of the popular front elected in the Madrid constituency.

 On 7 January 1936, new elections were called.
 Despite significant rivalries and disagreements, the socialists, Communists, and the Catalan-and-Madrid-based left-wing Republicans decided to work together under the name Popular Front.
 The Popular Front won the election on 16 February with 263 MPs against 156 right-wing MPs, grouped within a coalition of the National Front with CEDA, Carlists, and Monarchists.
 The moderate centre parties virtually disappeared; between the elections, Lerroux's group fell from the 104 representatives it had in 1934 to just 9.

 American historian Stanley G. Payne thinks that there was major electoral fraud in the process, with widespread violation of the laws and the constitution.
 In line with Payne's point of view, in 2017, two Spanish scholars, Manuel Álvarez Tardío and Roberto Villa García, published the result of a research where they concluded that the 1936 elections were rigged.
 This view has been criticised by Eduardo Calleja and Francisco Pérez, who question the charges of electoral irregularity and argue that the Popular Front would still have won a slight electoral majority even if all of the charges were true.

 In the thirty-six hours following the election, sixteen people were killed and thirty-nine were seriously injured, while fifty churches and seventy right wing political centres were attacked or set ablaze.
 The right had firmly believed, at all levels, that they would win.
 Almost immediately after the results were known, a group of monarchists asked Robles to lead a coup, but he refused.
 He did, however, ask prime minister Manuel Portela Valladares to declare a state of war before the revolutionary masses rushed into the streets.
 Franco also approached Valladares to propose the declaration of martial law and calling out of the army.
 This was not a coup attempt, but more of a "police action" akin to Asturias, as Franco believed the post-election environment could become violent and was trying to quell the perceived leftist threat.
 Valladares resigned, even before a new government could be formed.
 However, the Popular Front, which had proved an effective election tool, did not translate into a Popular Front government.
 Largo Caballero and other elements of the political left were not prepared to work with the republicans, although they did agree to support many of the proposed reforms.
 Manuel Azaña was called upon to form a government before the electoral process had come to an end, and he would shortly replace Zamora as president, taking advantage of a constitutional loophole: the Constitution allowed the Cortes to remove the President from office after two early dissolutions, and while the first (1933) dissolution had been partially justified because of the fulfillment of the Constitutional mission of the first legislature, the second one had been a simple bid to trigger early elections.